decagraff/agar.io/README.md

 # MultiNames
 [MultiName] Now you can use more names at once.
 How use it?
-In box for name type like this => Example: "Name1,Name2,Name3,..."
+In box for name type like this => Example: *"Name1,Name2,Name3,..."*

 # Proxies
-BOTS WORKING WITH HTTP, SOCKS4, SOCKS5 PROXIES.
+Bots working with HTTP, SOCKS4, SOCKS5.
 1. [freshnewproxies24](http://www.freshnewproxies24.top)
 2. [socksproxylist24](http://www.socksproxylist24.top)
 3. [proxyserverlist24](http://www.proxyserverlist24.top)